 The waters surrounding Bonaire are protected under Bonaire National Marine Park, established in 1979.
 This was actually the first marine park established in the Caribbean region.
 Pioneer in marine conservation activities, Bonaire features one of the healthiest reefs in the world.
 Klein Boanire was added to the park in late ‘90s, making it one of the few terrestrial areas managed by a marine park.
 There is a very strict no anchoring policy in the marine park, but there are over 100 public moorings to be used.
-There is a Nature fee of 10-25 $ for diving and other water activities to be paid to STINAPA, the foundation commissioned to manage Bonaire National Marine Park.
+There is a Nature fee for diving and other water activities to be paid to STINAPA, the foundation commissioned to manage Bonaire National Marine Park.
 But this is a very small price to pay for what the nature has to offer here.
 It also allows you access in the Washington-Slagbaai National Park, another must see attraction of Bonaire.

 If you are not a diver or not tried diving before, do not worry, Bonaire can still be the place for you.
 There are many diving schools around the island, for all styles and budgets, as most of the tourism here is organised around diving.
 Some of the hotels and guesthouses (check here the best accommodation deals in Bonaire) even have their own instructors or can recommend you who to contact, so you won’t spend too much time searching for the best option for you.
 You can opt just for a trial dive, to get a taste of the underwater world.
 If the sea fascinates you enough, you can enrol to one of the PADI courses.
 These are tailored from very beginners up to specialised for experienced divers.
 If scuba diving is already your thing, you can go further in Bonaire by taking Freediving courses from world-record holders.
 Or you can try night dive, which I heard to be extremely spectacular.